 Fun and playful, this book is designed to work for learning centers just starting to explore gardening to schools with established green spaces.
-Books will be available soon for purchase on this site and other venues.
-Until then e.mail firstname.lastname@example.org for more information.
+Click here to purchase this and other publications.
+For more information, please email firstname.lastname@example.org.

 We are proud to announce that City Blossoms has been selected to be featured in the Catalogue for Philanthropy: Greater Washington 2013-14 Catalogue.
 A panel of over 100 expert reviewers from area foundations, corporate giving programs, and peer non-profit organizations decided to choose City Blossoms to be one of the 73 outstanding nonprofits to be featured in print this year.
 Now in its eleventh year, the Catalogue’s mission is to connect caring citizens and funders with worthy community causes.
 We are honored to receive this stamp of approval that tells donors they can invest with confidence.
 Click HERE to learn more about the Catalogue of Philanthropy.